MarchRory/MarchRory/README.md

 ## About Me
 - 🔭 I’m currently interested in front-end technology
-- 🌱 Likes movies, TV dramas, nature, music, food and so on
+- 🌱 Interest： movies, TV dramas, nature, music, food, games, city walk and so on
 - ⚡ Crazy: Working for the beauty of the world